elimgoodman/elimgoodman.github.io/mesh/full-walthrough.md

 	(editor.triggers.add! trigger)
 ```

 (Note for the curious: that business with ```:vm (editor.command_bar.getVM)``` is what allows us to refer to the symbols 'fn' and 'runner' in our trigger definition.
-If explicitly passed a context, the deserializer will use it to perform symbol lookups.
+If explicitly passed a VM instance, the deserializer will use it to perform symbol lookups.
 This is a property of all deserializers, not just the one for Trigger.)

 Now, let's alter our function: